-In light of this, we have a strong focus on origin, specifically on the elaboration of Single Origin wines.
-It is a happy coincidence that many great sites in the Cape are planted to old vine Chenin blanc – a great variety, well adapted to our conditions and very able to express differences in origin.
+In light of this, a big part of our original plan was to make single origin wines.
+It’s a happy coincidence that many great sites in the Cape are planted to old vine Chenin blanc – a great variety, very well adapted to our conditions.

-In the cellar we do….not very much actually.
+In the cellar we do… not very much.
 We make wine in a way that could be better characterized by what we don’t, rather than what we do.

 Some folks say that great wine is 80% in the vineyards, 20% in the cellar.
 In our mind, the ratio is awfully close to 99% vineyard, 1% cellar.
 All one can really do in the cellar is not mess up a potentially great wine.
 Nothing of real value can be added in the cellar.

 The grapes are cooled, hand sorted, and whole bunch pressed.
 The resulting juice is lightly settled, run off into a neutral vessel (old barrel, clay pot, concrete egg etc.) and then left alone.
 Once fermentation sets in, we keep an eye on each batch as needed.